speedshi/MALMI/README.md

 ```

 ## Reference
 We are current working on a paper about MALMI.
 When it is published, we will update the paper information here.
 Please cite the paper in your documents if you use MALMI.
+We currently have a manuscript on Archive, will update the information here soon.
-We will give a talk about the MALMI system and real data applications at AGU 2021 Fall Meeting.
+We had a talk about the MALMI system and real data applications at AGU 2021 Fall Meeting.
 Detail information as below:
 Abstract ID: 932446
 Abstract Title: An End-to-end Seismic Catalog Builder From Continuous Seismic Data Based on Machine Learning and Waveform Migration
 Final Paper Number: S31A-06
 Presentation Type: Oral Session
-Session Number and Title: S31A: Decoding Geophysical Signatures With Machine Learning: Novel Methods and Results I Oral
+Session Number and Title: S31A: Decoding Geophysical Signatures With Machine Learning: Novel Methods and Results I Oral (S31A-06)
-Session Date and Time: Wednesday, 15 December 2021; 08:00 - 09:15 CST
-Presentation Length: 08:28 - 08:33 CST
-Online Only Session: No
-If Hybrid Session, Location: Convention Center Room 343-345

-If you are interested, please do come to our session.

 ## License
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 For more details, see in the license file.